-Johnson proposed his typology in 1995 to explain the apparent contradiction between traditional understanding of IPV (e.g. that it was a violent man assaulting a usually passive woman) and the increasing evidence of mutuality and female initiated IPV.
-Indeed, Johnson (2010) states that the use of controlling aggression: "...is highly gendered, and in heterosexual relationships, is nearly always perpetrated by a man against his female partner" (p.6).
-Others have argued that the use of controlling violence is more evenly distributed across the sexes and that Johnson's assertion is the result of using biased samples (Dutton and Nicholls, 2005; Graham-Kevan & Archer, 2003; 2008) and/or inadequate analysis (Felson & Outlaw, 2007).
-In non-selected samples controlling aggression does not appear to be more commonly used by men than women (Bates & Graham-Kevan, in press; Felson & Outlaw, 2007; Graham-Kevan & Archer, 2007).
-In analyses of samples of women from crime surveys (Johnson & Leone, 2005) or women known to authorities as victims of IPV researchers have concluded that men are more likely to be the controlling aggressor than women.
-The problem with such analyses however, is that the authors do not control for the self versus other effect.
+Johnson proposed his typology in 1995 to explain the apparent contradiction between traditional understanding of IPV (e.g., that it was a violent man assaulting a usually passive woman) and the increasing evidence of mutuality and female initiated IPV.
+Indeed, [64] states that the use of controlling aggression "... is highly gendered, and in heterosexual relationships, is nearly always perpetrated by a man against his female partner" (page 6).
+Others have argued that the use of controlling violence is more evenly distributed across the sexes and that Johnson's assertion is the result of using biased samples [24, 65-67] and/or inadequate analysis [48].
+In nonselected samples controlling aggression does not appear to be more commonly used by men than women ([26, 30, 48]).
+In analyses of samples of women from crime surveys [47] or women known to authorities as victims of IPV researchers have concluded that men are more likely to be the controlling aggressor than women.
+The problem with such analyses, however, is that the authors do not control for the self versus other effects.

-Research has consistently found that people underreport negative behavior they have engaged in, for example reporting biases have been investigated in many fields where answers may be evaluated negatively, for example medicine (e.g. Klinkenberg et al., 2003), nutrition (e.g. Lissner, 2002) the media (e.g. Zelizer, Park, & Gudelunas, 2002), and loss reporting in finance (e.g. Hoffman & Patton, 2002).
-Within the literature on partner physical aggression it has been found that self-reports are considerably lower than reports about one's partner (e.g. Archer, 1999; Follingstad, Wright, Lloyd and Sebastian, 1991, Makepeace, 1986, Moffit et al, 1997).
-As such an effect is not found with positively valenced information, it is likely that this is due to socially desirable responding.
-Sugarman's and Hotaling's (1997) meta-analysis found that, irrespective of sex, socially desirable responding was related to status, with perpetrators having a stronger relationship than victims.
+Research has consistently found that people underreport negative behavior they have engaged in; for example, reporting biases have been investigated in many fields where answers may be evaluated negatively such as medicine (e.g., [68]), nutrition (e.g., [69]), and the media (e.g., [70]), and loss reporting in finance (e.g., Hoffman and Patton, 2002).
+Within the literature on partner physical aggression, it has been found that self-reports are considerably lower than reports about one's partner (e.g., [71-74]).
+As such an effect is not found with positively valenced information; it is likely that this is due to socially desirable responding.
+Reference [75] meta-analysis found that, irrespective of sex, socially desirable responding was related to status, with perpetrators having a stronger relationship than victims.

-The present study will therefore use women's reports of their own behavior and reports of their partner's behavior (specifically on frequency of control and the use of one or more acts of physical (not sexual) aggression) to classify the relationship dyadically into either nonviolent, IT, VR, MVC or SCV.
-All relationships where IPV is present, either from one or both partners, will then be compared on the frequency of physical and sexual aggression from both partners; on mutuality of IPV and initiation of IPV; on the frequency of women's abuse history and on the reciprocity of control and IPV.
+The present study will therefore use women's reports of their own behavior and reports of their partner's behavior (specifically on frequency of control and the use of one or more acts of physical (not sexual) aggression) to classify the relationship dyadically into either nonviolent, IT, VR, MVC, or SCV.
+All relationships where IPV is present, either from one or both partners, will then be compared on the frequency of physical and sexual aggression from both partners, on mutuality of IPV and initiation of IPV, on the frequency of women's abuse history, and on the reciprocity of control and IPV.

-As the current analysis explores the relationship dynamics of a female help-seeking sample it is predicted that the most prevalent form of IPV will be IT for the men and VR for the women.
+As the current analysis explores the relationship dynamics of a female help-seeking sample, it is predicted that the most prevalent form of IPV will be IT for the men and VR for the women.
 It is also expected that female IT and MVC will be the least frequent types of IPV.
 It is predicted that male IT will be least likely to involve mutual violence and SCV to involve the most.
-Consistent with Johnson's predictions (Johnson, 2009) those men who use controlling aggression will use the most frequent and injurious IPV (with SCV involving the least).
-Due to the atmosphere of threat believed to exist when a man uses controlling aggression in a relationship it is expected that although most women will not initiate or respond with aggression, those with childhood histories of child abuse will be more likely to be involved in mutual violence and to initiate violence more frequently than women without such histories.
-IT and MVC women will be most likely to have childhood abuse histories consistent with the findings on male and female batterers (Babcock et al., 2003; Dixon & Brown, 2003; Dixon, Fatania & Howard, 2010; Holtzworth-Munro & Stuart, 1994).
+Consistent with Johnson's predictions [76], those men who use controlling aggression will use the most frequent and injurious IPV (with SCV involving the least).

+Due to the atmosphere of threat believed to exist when a man uses controlling aggression in a relationship, it is expected that although most women will not initiate or respond with aggression, those with childhood histories of child abuse will be more likely to be involved in mutual violence and to initiate violence more frequently than women without such histories.
+IT and MVC women will be most likely to have childhood abuse histories consistent with the findings on male and female batterers [17, 18, 62, 63].

-Method
+2. Method